FACT-Finder-Web-Components/magento2-module/README.md

 ### Using FACT-Finder on category pages
 Module in order to preserve categories URLs and hence SEO get use of standard Magento routing with the combination of FACT-Finder availability to pass custom parameters to search request.
 Once user is landed on category page.
-Search request is performed immediately (thanks to `search-immediate` communication parameter usage).
+Search request is performed immediately (thanks to `searchImmediately` parameter usage).
 To enable that, turn on corresponding option in *Main Settings* section.

 ### Tracking